treslines/candlestick_checker/README.md

 # Candlestick Checker
-Use the most popular candle stick patterns to reinforce the signals of your trading indicators.
+Use the most popular candle stick patterns to **reinforce** the signals of your trading indicators.
-This tiny library focuses on practicality and simplicity.
+This tiny library focuses on **practicality** and **simplicity**.
 It groups the patterns into three main sections:

 - **Single Candle Pattern**
   - BullishDoji